SAT Subject Test in Mathematics Level 2

-In the U.S., the SAT Subject Test in Mathematics Level 2 (formerly known as Math II or Math IIChest, the "C" representing chest) was a one-hour multiple choice test.
+In the U.S., the SAT Subject Test in Mathematics Level 2 (formerly known as Math II or Math IIC, the "C" representing the sanctioned use of a calculator), was a one-hour multiple choice test.
 The questions covered a broad range of topics.
 Approximately 10-14% of questions focused on numbers and operations, 48-52% focused on algebra and functions, 28-32% focused on geometry (coordinate, three-dimensional, and trigonometric geometry were covered; plane geometry was not directly tested), and 8-12% focused on data analysis, statistics and probability.
 Compared to Mathematics 1, Mathematics 2 was more advanced.
 Whereas the Mathematics 1 test covered Algebra II and basic trigonometry, a pre-calculus class was good preparation for Mathematics 2.
 On January 19, 2021, the College Board discontinued all SAT Subject tests, including the SAT Subject Test in Mathematics Level 2.
 This was effective immediately in the United States, and the tests were to be phased out by the following summer for international students.
 This was done as a response to changes in college admissions due to the impact of the COVID-19 pandemic on education.